laca-is/MASPY/README.md

 #### Initial Beliefs and Goals
 The agent can start with some inital *Beliefs* or *Goals*.

+For most of theses explanations, the code from "examples/ex_parking.py" will be used.

 ```python
 from maspy import *